Singapore national football team: Early history (1892–1994)

-Rise of Singapore football (1995–2003)
+First regional title (1995–2003)

 Singapore won the bronze medal in the 1995 Southeast Asian Games, after losing 0–1 in the semi-finals to the hosts and eventual gold medalists, Thailand.
 Singapore hosted the inaugural AFF Championship (then known as Tiger Cup) in 1996 but were eliminated in the group stages.

 The national team again reached the semi-finals of the Southeast Asian Games in 1997, losing to Indonesia, and lost to Vietnam 0–1 in the third-place match.

 However, in the 1998 edition of the AFF Championship, Singapore's team led by coach Barry Whitbread won the group stage with victories over Malaysia and the Philippines.
 In the semi-finals, they beat Indonesia and subsequently edged out hosts Vietnam 1–0 in the final.
 This was the country's first ever international title.

 Jan B. Poulsen, who was part of Denmark's backroom staff at the 1998 FIFA World Cup, was appointed the Technical Director of the Football Association of Singapore in 1999.
 Due to poor results by Singapore in the 2000 AFF Championship, coach Vincent Subramaniam was sacked and Poulsen took over as coach in December 2000.
 Singapore hosted the 2002 AFF Championship, but lost 0–4 to arch-rivals Malaysia in their first game.
 Before the game, local newspaper The New Paper was encouraging fans to turn up in numbers.
 After the game, the Lions attributed their heavy defeat to the unexpected large crowd.
 Singapore went on to win 2–1 over Laos, but a 1–1 draw in the final group game against Thailand was not enough for them to reach the knock-out stages.
 Poulsen was sacked after the tournament.